SPACES AVAILABLE September 2021 ...FREE 15 HRS, 30 HRS and some 2 Year old funding maybe available

 Parents at St Osmunds Preschool ...Facebook closed group

-AUTUMN TERM CORONAVIRUS UPDATE FOR PARENTS/CARERS
+JANUARY 2021 CORONAVIRUS UPDATE FOR PARENTS/CARERS

-Going forward into the Autumn term, we are aware that many of you at home may be concerned about finances.
+Going forward into the new term, we are aware that many of you at home may be concerned about finances.
 To the families who pay the termly fee and are still accessing the preschool, you will only be charged for the sessions you use and for hot lunches if required.

 However, as a charity organisation we would greatly appreciate a donation.
 As during this lockdown the preschool had experienced significant lack of financial support .
 Due to this, the survival of the preschool post-lockdown is dependant on our fundraising activities and the generosity of our parents.
 If you would like to give a donation to the preschool then you can do so by bank transfer, any amount will be received with a great deal of gratitude.

 St Osmund’s Preschool aims to be a supportive force within our community, we hope that through these unprecedented times our presence is felt as a support for you and your families to access should you need help.
 As an organisation we can signpost you to people who can help you and your families further if our capabilities are unable to fulfil your needs.

 Coronavirus Update 5th January 2021

 The Prime Minister has announced a national lockdown... and instructed people to stay at home to control the virus, protect the NHS and save lives.

 The decision follows a rapid rise in infections, hospital admissions and case rates across the country, and our hospitals are now under more pressure than they have been at any other point throughout the pandemic.

 This drastic jump in cases has been attributed to the new variant of COVID-19, which our scientists have now confirmed is between 50 and 70 per cent more transmissible.